ljstaib/news-analyzer/README.md

 Phase 3 Deliverable 2: Completed.
 Data being stored in database, can store text data of PDF files and TXT files.
 Created separate field "Text" in files database for each file.
 Please see "TextConversionWithFileUpload.mov" for my latest demo.
 Also please see "MongoDBFiles.png" for a view of the updated database.
 - 3/14: I can now convert from DOCX to text

-Hosting: I was able to get my website up on AWS EC2 on HTTP protocol (might need to change to HTTPS)
+Hosting: I was able to get my website up on AWS EC2 on HTTP protocol

 Queues (Mini Project): Completed.
 I made a demo program for subprocesses and multithreading.
 Please see my repository for more information: https://github.com/BUEC500C1/queues-ljstaib .